 Never Forget Why We Started

-As our second anniversary approaches, we can take pride in the progress we’ve made over the past two years.
-Our numbers have been steadily growing, our dance skills have significantly improved, and we now host our own milonga on a regular basis.
+As our second anniversary approaches, we have much to be proud of.
+Over the past two years, our numbers have steadily grown, our dance skills have improved significantly, and we now host our own milonga on a regular basis.
 When we go out to dance as a group, we leave a positive impression.
-We are beginning to make an impact on the tango community in this city.
+Bit by bit, we’re beginning to make our mark on the tango community in this city.

-While exploration is commendable, we must not lose sight of why we started.
-This group has a mission.
-We are not individualists seeking personal gain and leaving when our goals are achieved.
-We are united by a larger purpose: to promote the milonguero style of tango, build a robust tango community, transform the tango culture in this city, and bring more people into our cause (see Champaign Milongueros Group Charter).
+While it’s natural and even healthy to explore beyond our circle, we must not lose sight of our original purpose.
+This group was not founded for individual advancement alone.
+We are bound by a shared mission: to promote the milonguero style of tango, to foster a vibrant tango community, to transform the tango culture in this city, and to bring more people into our cause (see Champaign Milongueros Group Charter).

-This vision requires teamwork, commitment, discipline, responsibility, grit, and personal sacrifice.
-If we prioritize self-interest and neglect our mission, we risk repeating the mistakes of those before us—those who wandered through tango for years without finding a place to truly belong.
-Individuals seeking independence will eventually realize that they need a home group to study, dance, grow, and fully enjoy tango.
+Fulfilling that mission demands teamwork, commitment, discipline, responsibility, perseverance, and personal sacrifice.
+If we prioritize self-interest over our shared goals, we risk repeating the same mistakes that others have made—drifting for years without finding a place to truly belong.
+Individuals seeking independence will eventually realize that they need a home base: a place to learn, to grow, and to fully enjoy tango.

 Of course, this is easier said than done.
-People differ in their learning speeds and abilities.
-Some are quicker learners and better dancers than others.
-It takes time for everyone in the group to reach the same level of proficiency.
-In the meantime, those with greater skill may lose patience and feel it is in their best interest to dance independently with more advanced partners.
-However, when we prioritize self-interest over the common cause, we lose perspective, the group suffers, and everyone pays the price.
+People learn at different speeds.
+Some dancers progress more quickly than others.
+It takes time and patience for everyone to reach the same level of skill.
+In the meantime, those who advance faster may feel tempted to seek out more experienced partners.
+But when we place personal ambition above our collective mission, the group suffers—and ultimately, everyone loses.

-If we remain united and work together to encourage and support one another, the group will grow stronger and improve more rapidly, benefiting us all in the long run.
+If we stay united, support each other, and keep the long-term vision in mind, the group will grow stronger, and everyone will benefit.
 It takes dedicated individuals to create a strong group, and a strong group to make a lasting impact.
-Until we achieve this, we cannot persuade others to join us or bring about meaningful change.
+Until we reach that point, we cannot persuade others to join us or bring about meaningful change.
 Therefore, our priority must not be to flaunt our achievements but to focus on continuous self-improvement.
-History is made by those who remain steadfast, work together, and never give up (see Tango in Small Cities).
+History is written by those who stay the course, work together, and never give up (see Tango in Small Cities).

 No comments: